vishwajeet1298/CarelonReactApp/README.md

 ## Step 2: Start your Application
 When the Metro Bundler starts in the terminal,
 Follow the steps/guide of metro bundler
-            Press a - to open in Android
-            Press i - to open in iOS

-Let Metro Bundler run in its _own_ terminal.
+Ignore this: Let Metro Bundler run in its _own_ terminal.
 Open a _new_ terminal from the _root_ of your React Native project.
 Run the following command to start your _Android_ or _iOS_ app:

 ### For Android